 Every employee in Massachusetts should know that pain and suffering are not covered under workers’ compensation.
 Each case will vary and in some instances, a third-party lawsuit can be filed against the at fault party who is not your employer.
 This is why it is important to consult a workers’ compensation attorney so that every avenue is exhausted to help you receive the maximum benefits you rightly deserve.

-Workers Compensation Attorneys Can Help
+Workers Compensation Lawyers Can Help

 It is important for individuals to understand that just because the employee is covered when it comes to work-related injuries, accidents, and illnesses, it does not mean that compensation will be secured easily.
 The process can be complicated.
 This is why it is so important to have an attorney by your side from the very beginning.
-A workers’ compensation law firm in Lowell can assist you with your claim needs, from listening to what happened as well as filing a claim and fighting a dispute if it were to arise.
+A workers’ compensation law firm in Boston can assist you with your claim needs, from listening to what happened as well as filing a claim and fighting a dispute if it were to arise.
 Whether you are from the Lowell area or not my firm can help protect your rights.

 In years past, lawmakers in more than 30 states have passed laws in regards to workers’ compensation to lower benefits and make it harder for individuals that have particular injuries or an illness to be able to qualify for compensation.
 Thankfully, the state of Massachusetts has changed the eligibility requirements so that housekeepers and other domestic positions of employment are considered for workers compensation.